Friends: North Minneapolis homicide victim slain while celebrating birthday

 The incident happened shortly after 4 p.m.

-Homicide detectives spent the rest of the afternoon combing the house and surrounding areas looking for evidence.
-They also spoke with several witnesses, who gave at times conflicting accounts of what happened: One described the shots coming from a maroon SUV that was seen speeding away before police arrived, while another told detectives that the shooter had on a gray hoodie and fled the scene on foot, according to police scanner traffic.
+Detectives spoke with several witnesses, who gave at times conflicting accounts of what happened: One described the shots coming from a maroon SUV that was seen speeding away before police arrived, while another told detectives that the shooter had on a gray hoodie and fled the scene on foot, according to police scanner traffic.

 According to emergency dispatch audio, responding officers found one of the victims in front of the house, another one inside, and the third lying in the backyard, next to a fence.

-Officials said the early investigation has produced a number of leads — but, as of Monday morning, no arrests — in the slaying, which shook the normally quiet neighborhood in the city's northwestern corner that last had a homicide in fall 2018.
+Officials said the early investigation has produced a number of leads — but, as of Monday night, no arrests — in the slaying, which shook the quiet neighborhood in the city's northwestern corner.

+According to a search warrant affidavit, police had been watching the house for months, and had twice raided the property within the past year as part of their investigation.
+In each of the raids, police seized guns and other evidence from the home, said the affidavit.

 Shekinah Thornton said she was lying down for a nap when she heard five to eight gunshots nearby.
 The nursing assistant said she ran outside to find a man sprawled unresponsive in a neighbor's backyard.
 She went back inside to retrieve a CPR mask.